Chwiggy/thesis_bachelor/src/thesis.typ

     - implementing a analysis accounting for delay and cancellation data would help to get a better picture of lived realities
     - implementing an analysis for scenarios based on more specific scenarios of day to day life
     - planning data can be helpful for planning new services, including needed night services, or stops
+    - introducing points of interest to the analysis for clearer scenarios
 #pagebreak()

 #bibliography("2023 BA Thesis.bib", title: auto, style: "institute-of-electrical-and-electronics-engineers")